charlax/dotfiles/README.md

 Prerequisites
 =============

-Tested on Mac Os X 10.6 and Ubuntu 12.04.
+Tested on Mac Os X 10.8 and Ubuntu 12.04.

-On Mac Os X: needs [Homebrew](http://mxcl.github.com/homebrew/).
+On Mac Os X: you'll need [Homebrew](http://mxcl.github.com/homebrew/) to install some software.

 Misc
 ====